gbdev/GBSoundSystem/README.md

 # Integration
 ## Song/Instrument Data
-As was perviously mentioned, the source files that GameBoy Tracker exports are for an old version of RGBDS, so they will need modification before they can assemble successfully.
+As was previously mentioned, the source files that GameBoy Tracker exports are for an old version of RGBDS, so they will need modification before they can assemble successfully.

 For each song (or set of sound effects) that you export, two files will be created: a `.z80` source code file that contains the data, and a `.inc` file that has declarations for exported symbols.
 You won't need the `.inc` file so you can delete it.